wwarthen/Diab2PS/README.md

 | &#8209;p&nbsp;\<prologue_file\> | Specifies the name of the prologue file to prepend to the output file instead of the default file. |
 | &#8209;o&nbsp;\<output_file\> | Overrides the default output file name. |

-## Limitations
+## Notes

-* Proportional space printing is not supported.
-However, auto-justification and centering is fully supported.
+* The bold print mode on a Diablo 630 is implemented by mechanically double striking the character.
+This wold have no effect in a PostScript file.
+As a result, the bold print mode is implemented as italic font.
+* The standard Courier PostScript font is used.
+This is a mono-spaced font, so Diablo 630 proportional spacing has no effect, but does not cause any issues in general.
+Auto-justification and auto-centering are fully supported.
-* Auto carriage return is not supported.
+* Auto carriage return is not supported, but this is generally not used or relevant.
 * Reverse Printing is not supported.
 However, backward printing is supported.
 * Graphics and HyPlot modes are not supported.
 * Extended character sets are not supported.

-When the program encounters unsupported printer control codes, it will silently ignore them.
-In most cases, this results in reasonable output.
+* Output has been verified to work well with ps2pdf for creation of PDF files.
+Alternative PostScript to PDF converters (such as Adobe Acrobat Distiller) have not been tested.

 ## Licensing